bfulroth/SPR_Create_Dotmatics_ADLP_File/README.md

     - Type or copy/paste command: __git remote add upstream 'paste url of upstream'__
     - Type or copy/paste command: __git pull upstream master'__

-    *Anytime you want to make sure you have the most up-to-date changes invoke command: __git pull upstream master'__*
+    *Anytime you want to make sure you have the most up-to-date changes invoke command: __git pull upstream master__*

 ### Create a new virtual environment and install SPR to ADLP script dependencies.